semaphoreci/docs/docs/reference/sem-command-line-tool.md

 ### Resource types

-You can use `sem` to manipulate seven types of Semaphore resources: dashboards, jobs, notifications, projects, pipelines, workflows, and secrets.
+You can use `sem` to manipulate eight types of Semaphore resources: dashboards, jobs, notifications, projects, pipelines, workflows, secrets and deployment targets.
 Most resource related operations require either a valid resource name or an ID.

 #### Dashboards